 Since then, CEP has gone through a number of iterations for their Core Competencies.
-During the 2012-2013 academic year, CEP seeks to review these Core Competencies and measure their core curriculum against these competencies to ensure CEP courses and students are meeting their intended benchmarks.
+As of 2012, CEP is involved in a process to review these Core Competencies and measure our core curriculum against these competencies to ensure CEP courses and students are meeting their intended benchmarks.
 An updated version of the competencies will be included in an updated version of the Plumb Manual.